tryingfly/ini-reader/README.md

 # ini-reader
-an good choice to replace yaml, xml or json for robotics.
+A good choice to replace yaml, xml or json for robotics.